 Goblins are not particularly fond of Christmas holidays, but we love Christmas markets.
-Here are some of our favourites.
+Here are some of our favorites.

 One of the most famous ones is in Cologne (Koln), Germany